tvsnarayana/AzureDevTestDeploy/demo/demo140_continuous_integration/readme.md

 # Starting the demo

   * `sudo ./demo/demo140_continuos_integration/prepare.sh`
-  * On startup we will have a number of containers
+  * On startup we will have a single container running
-    * Web application
-    * Rest application
-    * Load Balancer (for Web application)
-    * Load Test
-    * Integration Test
     * Jenkins
-  * The TMux session will have two windows available, one showing test results
-  * The Jenkins container is the one we are interested in
+  * This will monitor Git for changes and run tests when necessary

 ---

-# Viwe the Jenkins instance
+# View the Jenkins instance

 ```
 http://YOURHOST:8081